-KHN's December 2013 story, striking a far more optimistic note, appears below:
+A reposted Kaiser Health News article from December 2013, striking a far more optimistic note, appears below:

 “We have planned for this day,” he said during a press conference at the Los Angeles Area Chamber of Commerce.
 “We’ve tested for this day.
 And we are ready and open for business.”